Principia-Turtle/Archive/content/weapon-damage.md

 The formula presented by [[allakhazam]](https://wow.allakhazam.com/wiki/The_Math_of_Combat_%28WoW%29) proposes this relation:

-==1.
+<mark>1.
 A number in the weapon's damage range is selected.
 2. One-fourteenth of the character's attack power, multiplied by the weapon's delay, is added to this amount.
 3. Other possible bonus effects are also factored in.
-4. The damage is reduced by some percentage, based on the target's armor.
+4. The damage is reduced by some percentage, based on the target's armor.</mark>

 This can be rewritten as: